The untangling

 And somewhere along the way, we forget, we forget that we can put things down that are not for us to hold.

-We often forget, int he hectic pace of life that we can say no.
+We often forget, in the hectic pace of life that we can say no.

-We often forget. or don't know that we can let other people face the consequences of their own choices.
+We often forget or don't know that we can let other people face the consequences of their own choices.

 We don't always know we can choose ourself without feeling like we are abandoning everyone else, when the truth is we are always abandoning ourselves.